loomio/loomio/README.md

 # Loomio is a collaborative decision-making tool for organizations.

-To learn about, or try Loomio, visit [Loomio.com](https://www.loomio.com).
+To learn about or try Loomio, visit [Loomio.com](https://www.loomio.com).

 To setup your own Loomio instance see [loomio/loomio-deploy](https://github.com/loomio/loomio-deploy)